 In 1925 Portals, the owners of Stowford Paper Mill, were awarded the contract for the supply of postage stamp paper by the General Post Office.
-It seems from this date onward, two of their mills, Roughway Paper Mill and Stowford at Ivybridge, were active in the production of postage stamps.
+It seems from this date onward, two of their mills, Roughway Paper Mill in Plaxtol, Kent and Stowford Paper Mill at Ivybridge, were active in the production of postage stamps.

 On 29 December 1925, production records for Paper Machine No.2 at Stowford Paper Mill document a making of watermarked stamp.
 A total of 25 reels of Royal Cypher watermarked paper were produced at a width of 17¾”, amounting to 13,390 lbs.
 The paper machine reels were made at a deckle of 65¼” with the order taking a total of 34½ hours to complete.

 This was shortly followed by another production run on 31 December with a further 66 reels, 34,031 lbs taking 97 hours to manufacture.

 Records reveal that this was the first production run of paper since early October and demonstrated how valuable this contract was.
 It was a bad time generally within the paper industry and the employees at Ivybridge had been on ‘short time’ working arrangements.